By Renee Duff, Meteorologist for AccuWeather.com

 If Irma tracks farther west, then it will interact with warmer water for a longer period of time, which could lead to even further intensification.
 It also could increase impacts along the western coast of Florida and the severity of impacts across the Florida Panhandle.

 However, this scenario would also lead to less impacts along the eastern coast of Florida, from Jacksonville to Miami.

-Isolated tornadoes will threaten areas on the northeast side of the storm, which will put much of Florida at risk for further damage should a tornado strike.
+Isolated tornadoes will threaten areas on the northeast side of the storm, which will put much of Florida at risk for even further damage should a tornado strike.

 “Any land within 185 miles of the Irma’s center could see damage and any place within 50 to 60 miles of the center could experience catastrophic damage,” Kottlowski said.